“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 “I’m hoping to reach the stage one of my favorite writers arrived at…the Greek, Kazantzakis, whose tombstone is etched with one of his most memorable lines: I hope for nothing, I fear nothing.
 I am free!
 The thought of death is unsettling to be sure, but even more so is the thought of death in life.
 That’s the reason I often carry a tiny plastic skull with me.
 It reminds me the clock is ticking, making me want to live with the urgency of the terminally-ill.”

 CHAPTER 18 – THE PROBLEM WITH EPIPHANIES AND OMENS

-Theo faces the stark realities of reaching for stars or putting food on the table, but with little choice but work as a janitor at a nearby church, he appears closer to ramming through his fears, doubts, and irresolution.
+I face the stark realities of reaching for stars or putting food on the table, but with little choice but work as a janitor at a nearby church, I appear closer to ramming through my fears, doubts, and irresolution.

 Here’s the problem with epiphanies.
 Moments when you suddenly feel you understand or become conscious of something that is very important to you.
 They come without instructions and no warning labels.

 They are as irksomely sketchy as omens, like the faded phrase on the parapet wall of the bridge in Sayulita: Hope your Dreams Don’t Fall Asleep, or the words of Martin Luther King Jr. painted on the white stucco wall at the artists’ gallery in Bucerias: Take the first step in faith.
 You don’t have to see the whole staircase.
 Just take the first step.